What will my Qualifying Spouse receive when I die?

 - If you joined the SCPF before 1st January 2009, a bereavement grant equal to 2 months’ pension if you are under age 75 (your Employing Company has the discretion to decide whether to pay this benefit, and the amount, to your Qualifying Spouse).

 - If you have been receiving a pension for less than five years, the remainder of the payments due for the five-year period are payable to your estate as a lump sum, subject to certain limits.

 - If you are not married and do not have a civil partner, a pension may be payable to an Adult Dependant, at the discretion of your Employing Company.
-See the Assurance for Non-Married Partners Factsheet for further details.
+See the Adult Dependants Factsheet for further details.

 - A Children’s pension, the amount of which depends on how many Children you have.
 See the SCPF explanatory booklet for full details.